sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 ..  note::
     Command names are case-sensitive.
-    The command target is also case-sensitive, with the exception of files stored on NTFS or other case-insensitive file systems.
+    The command target is also case-sensitive, with the exception of files and folders stored on NTFS or other case-insensitive file systems.

 HTTP WebDAV API